eliasthiman/PWA_Budgetapp/README.md

 # JavaScript PWA with IndexedDB Backend

 Welcome to BudgetBuddy!
 This is a Progressive Web Application (PWA) built with JavaScript, leveraging the power of IndexedDB as its backend storage solution.
+Note!
+The documentation for the application is written in Swedish.

 ## Published link to application